kairos-io/kairos-docs/content/en/docs/Examples/localai.md

 But first, what is [LocalAI](https://github.com/go-skynet/LocalAI)?

 LocalAI is a self-hosted, community-driven simple local OpenAI-compatible API written in go.
 Can be used as a drop-in replacement for OpenAI, running on CPU with consumer-grade hardware.
 Supports ggml compatible models, for instance: LLaMA, alpaca, gpt4all, vicuna, koala, gpt4all-j, cerebras.

-This means that you can have the power of an AI model in your Edge-Kubernetes cluster, and it can all be easily done thanks to Kairos!
+This means that you can have the power of an AI model in your Edge-Kubernetes cluster, and it can all be easily done thanks to GPT4ALL models, LocalAI and Kairos!

 To get started, you'll need to use the [provider-kairos](https://github.com/kairos-io/provider-kairos) artifacts, which include k3s.
 Follow the [Installation](/docs/installation) documentation, and use the following configuration: